 Restores the last set of swapped images to their previous source files.
-This action is automatically added whenever you attach the Swap Image action to an object by default; you should never need to select it manually.
+This action is automatically added whenever you attach the Swap Image action to an object by default.
+In this case, you need not select the Swap option manually.

 You can also use behaviors to create more sophisticated navigation systems, such as jump menus.